 Similar artworks selected for you

-A Village in Central Africa During the 19th Century, from Workers on a Coffee Plantation The village of Kiwana, Tanzania, as it was in the late 19th century, from Coomassie, Ashanti War, Africa, 1900 Panama village, late 19th century Village in Lovale, West Africa Interior of a Zulu Kraal on the Tugela River Kumasi, Ashanti, Gold Coast, West Africa, c.
+A Village in Central Africa During the 19th Century, from Workers on a Coffee Plantation The village of Kiwana, Tanzania, as it was in the late 19th century, from Coomassie, Ashanti War, Africa, 1900 Village in Lovale, West Africa Interior of a Zulu Kraal on the Tugela River Kumasi, Ashanti, Gold Coast, West Africa, c.
 1890 Village of the Susquehanna People, Susquehanna River (detail) published as inset in Hermann Moll Reception of Dr. Livingstone by Tchitapanngoua - View of Kamalia Village from Travels in the Interior Districts of Africa A Congolese Village in the Mid 19th Century, from A Tagal Village, Luzon in the Philippines, from Parisian Settlers Could Have a House, a Family, a Pecule (Gallic Inhabitants of Lutece) - in “Paris a travers les centuries” View of Coomassie, Ashantee The production of pottery in Saniaboury (Laos).
 Engraving to illustrate the voyage of exploration in Indochina, by Francis Garnier, lieutenant de Vaissseau, in 1866-1868, published in “Le tour du monde” 1870-1871, edited by Edouard Charton History of Indigenous Peoples: Mohawk Village, New York, circa 1780 Coffee plantation in Brazil View of Coomassie Village in Java View of the Village North of Agady in the Bertat Region, from Fort Desaix Types of Pakhala.
 Engraving by Riou, to illustrate the story From Niger to the Gulf of Guinee by Captain Louis Gustave Binger The march of Dobbo, a port centre on the Arou Island.
-Engraving illustrating a voyage to the Malaysian archipelago by Alfred Russell Wallace The Cathedral at Los Llanos View of a Plantation with a Carbon of Negres in the West Indies Market at Luang Prabang, Laos, illustration from Street scene in Tasikmalaya, Java Reception for Explorer Pietro Paolo Savorgnan di Brazza in the Village of Chief Mkewe, Tanzania, from
+Engraving illustrating a voyage to the Malaysian archipelago by Alfred Russell Wallace The Cathedral at Los Llanos View of a Plantation with a Carbon of Negres in the West Indies Market at Luang Prabang, Laos, illustration from Street scene in Tasikmalaya, Java Reception for Explorer Pietro Paolo Savorgnan di Brazza in the Village of Chief Mkewe, Tanzania, from James Cook, English Navigator, Witnessing Human Sacrifice in Tahiti (Otaheite) c1773, 1815

 Show more similar artworks